appsquickly/typhoon/README.md

 * Flexibility.
 Supports different approaches of dependency injection for different scenarios, including "annotations" and GUI tool-support.

+* Lean.
+It has a very low footprint, so is appropriate for CPU and memory constrained devices.

 ## So, does this mean XML?

 ___(I'll move this discussion to the <a href="https://github.com/jasperblues/spring-objective-c/wiki/FAQ">FAQ</a> later, but its